Unsplash Auto Wallpaper Changer for Linux

 ℹ️ Info

-This is not your average wallpaper changer program.
-Instead, it accesses high-quality photographs via the Unsplash API and allows users to define which categories of photos they wish to see.
+This project accesses high-quality photographs via the Unsplash API and allows you to define which categories of photos you want to see.
+It runs automatically in the background and changes your wallpaper every 30 seconds.

 Tested and working on: